 Jessica Klaus/Stocksy

 Anyone can develop eczema.
-However, if eczema runs in a person’s family, then their likelihood of also developing eczema increases.
-A 2015 study found that the chance of inheriting atopic eczema is approximately 75%.
+However, if it runs in a person’s family, the likelihood of developing it increases.
+A 2015 study found that the chance of inheriting eczema is approximately 75%.

 Genes carry the genetic information that contains instructions to make proteins.
 Every person will have two copies of each gene, one from each parent.
-A person may inherit mutated genes from one or both of their parents that increases their chance of developing eczema.
+A person may inherit mutated genes from one or both of their parents, which increases their chance of developing eczema.

 While researchers do not fully understand the genetics of eczema, evidence suggests that several genes may contribute to the development of the condition, and, in rarer cases, a single inherited gene mutation may lead to eczema.